 \end{enumerate}

-\paragraph{Baseline Selection} RQ1 concerns the experimental comparison of DRL-based FSC synthesis and pure model-based planning.
-As a baseline, we selected one of the state-of-the-art approaches for offline POMDP planning, \saynt~\cite{andriushchenko23search}: it has publicly available code, supports both reachability and undiscounted reward specifications, and to our knowledge, it works with the largest models.
-We also considered the recent work of~\citet{uai24}, which extends the heuristic search value iteration~\cite{smith2004heuristic} to reachability specifications to outperform SARSOP~\cite{kurniawati2008sarsop}.
+\paragraph{Baseline Selection} RQ1 concerns the experimental comparison of DRL-based FSC synthesis and offline model-based planning.
+As a baseline, we selected one of the state-of-the-art approaches for offline POMDP planning, \saynt~\cite{andriushchenko23search}: it has publicly available code, supports both reachability and undiscounted reward specifications, and to our knowledge, works with the largest models.
+We also considered recent work by~\citet{uai24}, which extends the heuristic search value iteration algorithm~\cite{smith2004heuristic} to reachability specifications, outperforming SARSOP~\cite{kurniawati2008sarsop}.
 Our preliminary experiments show that its implementation cannot handle our large reachability models, which are about two orders of magnitude larger than those in~\cite{uai24}.

 Unfortunately, we were unable to run the approach described in~\citet{DBLP:journals/jair/Carr0T21}, which also employs RNNs to extract FSCs.
 To our knowledge, the recently proposed \rfpg algorithm~\cite{hmpomdps} is the only available method that allows a direct comparison on HM-POMDPs within RQ2.
 The other approaches discussed in the related work, see~\Cref{sec:related}, consider different formulations.